richardatval/www.yesproject.org/_posts/2017-12-19-yes-young-person-of-the-year-awards-2017.md

 title: YES Young Person of the Year Awards 2017
 ---
 ![LEE-Web1-fullsize-web.png]({{site.baseurl}}/img/LEE-Web1-fullsize-web.png)
-Pictured Chris Gray, Lee Miles and Dave Sharpe
+Pictured: Chris Gray, Lee Miles and Dave Sharpe

 #### Ten young people overcoming obstacles to employment have been named as winners at Leicestershire’s first YES Young Person of the Year Awards.